Python-SIP/sip/sphinx/build_system.rst

     :param gui:
         is non-zero if a GUI enabled version of the interpreter should be used on platforms that require it.
+    :param use_arch:
+        is the MacOS/X architecture to invoke python with.
     :return:
         the platform specific name of the wrapper.